golang/vscode-go/docs/debugging.md

 }
 ```

-#### Connecting to External Debugger to Start Debug Session
+#### Connecting to Delve DAP with Target Specified at Client Start-Up

-Here the user must first start a `dlv dap` server listening at `host:port` and specify a program to debug/test/exec or a process to attach to via [launch](#Launch) or [attach](#Attach) configuration with a `"port"` attribute.
-When the `"port"` attribute is specified, Go extension will assume a Delve DAP server has been started externally and tell VS Code to connect to it directly through the specified `host:port`.
-The `program` attribute must point to the absolute path of the package or binary to debug in the remote host’s file system even when `substitutePath` is specified.
+In this mode the user must first manually start a [`dlv dap` server](https://github.com/go-delve/delve/blob/master/Documentation/usage/dlv_dap.md) listening at `host:port` and then specify the target program via [launch](#launch) or [attach](#attach) client config with a `"port"` attribute.
+Instead of starting a new local server, the Go extension will tell VS Code to connect to the server specified by `host:port` attributes and then send a request with the target to debug.
+This option provides the flexibility of easily adapting local configurations to connect to external servers, but ⚠️ must be used with care since anyone who can connect to the server can make it run arbitrary programs.

+When using `launch` mode, the `program` attribute must point to the absolute path of the package or binary to debug in the remote host’s file system even when `substitutePath` is specified.
+When using `attach` mode outside of local host, you need to specify the `processId` in the config since [the processId resolution feature](#attach) cannot gather information about processes running remotely.

 <!-- TODO: update or remote this picture
 <p align="center"><img src="images/remote-debugging.png" alt="Remote Debugging"> </p>